andygma567/andygma567/README.md

 - 😄 Pronouns: He / Him / His
 - ⚡ Fun fact: I have a PhD in Theoretical Math (UT - Austin, 2022)

+I have one portfolio project on Data Cleaning and Machine Learning listed in my repository (July 2022)

 <!--
 **andygma567/andygma567** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.